dixheptagon/property-renting-app-interface/src/app/(properties)/property-details/README.md

 This module provides a comprehensive property details page for the property renting application.
 It displays detailed information about a property, including images, profile, amenities, rules, room types, location, reviews, and booking functionality.

+The page now uses TanStack Query for data fetching from the `/api/properties/[id]` endpoint, with Axios for HTTP requests.
+Data is fetched once and distributed to child components via props.

 ## File Structure

 ```